se-edu/se-book/requirements/nonFunctionalRequirements/text.md

 We may have to spend an extra effort in digging NFRs out as early as possible because,
-1. **NFRs are easier to miss** %%&nbsp;e.g., stakeholders tend to think of functional requirements first%%
+1. **NFRs are easier to miss** %%e.g., stakeholders tend to think of functional requirements first%%
-1. sometimes **NFRs are critical to the success of the software.** %%&nbsp;E.g. A web application that is too slow or that has low security is unlikely to succeed even if it has all the right functionality.%%
+1. sometimes **NFRs are critical to the success of the software.** %%E.g. A web application that is too slow or that has low security is unlikely to succeed even if it has all the right functionality.%%

 </div>